duosecurity/.github/profile/README.md

 ----

-Duo Security will deprecate and archive all the Web SDK v2 repositories on July 18, 2022.
+Duo Security has deprecated and archived all the Web SDK v2 repositories.
 Please see the [Frequently Asked Questions](https://duosecurity.github.io/faq.html) for more information.